 < before parsing an HTML document would produce document errors.

 A specific Unicode normalization form is not always appropriate or available to content authors and the text encoding choices of users might not be obvious to downstream consumers of the data.
 As shown in this document, there are many different ways that content authors or applications could choose to represent the same semantic values when inputting or exchanging text.
 Normalization can remove distinctions that the users applied intentionally.
-Therefore:
+Therefore, the matching algorithm specifies the use of Unicode normalization when performing case-fold matching of strings—and then only internally to the algorithm.
+Imposing normalization on content can represent a barrier to users and implementers.
+Thus:

-[I] Implementations MUST NOT alter the normalization form of syntactic or natural language content being exchanged, read, parsed, or processed except when required to do so as a side-effect of text transformation such as transcoding the content to a Unicode character encoding, case mapping or folding, or other user-initiated change, as consumers or the content itself might depend on the de-normalized representation.
+Implementations MUST NOT alter the normalization form of syntactic content (including user-supplied values) or localizable content being exchanged, read, parsed, or processed except when required to do so as a side-effect of text transformation such as transcoding the content to a Unicode character encoding, case folding, or other user-initiated change, as consumers or the content itself might depend on the de-normalized representation.

-A specification that defines comparison of text in a normalized format needs to address the requirements in 126.96.36.199 Considerations When Requiring Normalization.
+A specification that requires storage and interchange of text in a specific normalization form needs to address the requirements in § 220.127.116.11 Requirements When Specifying Normalization in Document Formats.

 Specifications are generally discouraged from requiring formats or protocols to store or exchange data in a normalized form unless there are specific, clear reasons why the additional requirement is necessary.
 As many document formats on the Web do not require normalization, content authors might occasionally rely on denormalized character sequences.
 A normalization step could negatively affect such content.